andreideheleanu/math/Readme.txt

-name of the project: Math Problems
+Some Math Problems

-descriptions of the project
-one -
-two -
+This project is a collection of solutions to some math problems.

 author: Andrei Deheleanu